 If an entity does not keep the updates current, the entire process must be repeated at the end of 5 years to be eligible for the maximum REAP points.
 If an entity does not keep its plan updated, fewer points are awarded for CIPs more than 5 years old but less than 10 years.

-No points are awarded in this category if the CIP is older than 10 years.
-However, one (1) point is awarded for a current 5-year strategic plan adopted by the applicant’s governing body even if a CIP is out of date or has never been conducted.
-The exception for this point is when an entity has been presented with the inventory data and maps at least 6 months prior to the application due date and has failed to correct or approve the plan.
+No points are awarded in this category if a CIP has never been conducted or when an entity has been presented with the inventory data and maps at least 6 months prior to the application due date and has failed to correct or approve the plan.

 Scoring Worksheet and Project Categories for REAP Grading Worksheets